 - A DUI or other drug-related driving violation in the past 7 years (this can vary by region but holds true for most states)

-Again similar to Uber’s DUI policy, Lyft continuously monitors the DMV record of its drivers and will be notified of any new violations.
+Similar to Uber, Lyft continuously monitors the DMV record of its drivers and will be notified of any new violations.
 Also, Lyft reserves the right to remove a driver from the platform at any time if their driving record reveals any disqualifying information or for any other safety-related reason.
 Rules and regulations change, so be sure to verify the most current requirements with Lyft and your state.

 Can You Drive for Uber or Lyft in Oklahoma if You Got a DUI in a Different State?

-If you’re applying to be a rideshare driver in Oklahoma and wondering if you can drive for Uber or Lyft with a DUI because you were convicted in a different state, the answer is “no” (unless you’ve passed that 7+ year timeline).
-You’ll supply your social security number and drivers license during the background check, which will surface your driving record for the last seven years (or more) under each previous address where you resided, as well as looking for any criminal convictions.
+If you’re applying to be a rideshare driver in Oklahoma and were convicted of a DUI in another state, in most cases, the answer is “no” unless you are outside the typical 7-year lookback period.
+You’ll supply your social security number and driver’s license during the background check, which may reveal your driving record for the last seven years (or more) under each previous address where you resided, as well as looking for any criminal convictions.
 It won’t matter if you moved states—your record will follow you and appear in the checks run by Uber and Lyft.

 Can an Attorney Help You Become a Rideshare Driver?